humaniverse/peralta/README.md

 ## Overview

 peralta is an R package to *detect* if new datasets have been published to a web page.
-It does this by scanning the source code of specified web pages for changes in `href` attributes and comparing these with a cache.
+It does this by scanning the source code for changes in `href` attributes and comparing these with a cache.

 ## Installation